-My thoughts on Cryo – once again an amazing experience!
+My thoughts on CRYO – once again an amazing experience!

 After being part of the pilot group last year I couldn’t resist the call to return to Lac St Jean for the official event launch.
 The views of the lake, the darkness, the cold and the silence were irresistible.
 Adding to that we would be raising money for a charity – Sur la pointe des pieds which I hold close to my heart having been involved in many events with them.
 I didn’t ponder if long before I signed up.